Georgia Fowler Dons Shimmery Green Lingerie On Instagram

 Georgia Fowler’s been lighting up her Instagram this past week with a ton of interesting photos, including one where she posed against a blank wall in shimmery, green lingerie.
 The bra was a simple cut, while the matching bottoms had lacy accents on the front with three straps on the sides.
-In the middle of the side straps were a circular clasp.
+In the middle of the side straps there’s a decorative circular connector.
 The model wore her hair down, and stood facing her body diagonally to her right.
-Georgia also played with her hands, and looked straight at the camera.
+Georgia also played with her hands and looked straight at the camera.

 Since then, the model also shared a photo of three Polaroids of herself scattered across a table.
 The photos showed her with minimal makeup, as she wore her hair down with loose waves at the top and curls at the bottom.
 Fowler credited photographer Erik Torstensson for the images.